NBA Trade Rumors: Jimmy Butler’s Agent Addresses Drama Surrounding The Minnesota Timberwolves

 After suffering an early exit in the Western Conference Playoffs, drama started to circulate around Jimmy Butler and the Minnesota Timberwolves.
-Recent reports from Chicago Sun-Times revealed that Butler has been frustrated been with his young teammates in Minnesota specifically Karl-Anthony Towns and claimed that the All-Star forward will not sign an extension with the Timberwolves this summer.
+Recent reports from Chicago Sun-Times revealed that Butler has been frustrated been with his young teammates in Minnesota, specifically Karl-Anthony Towns, and claimed that the All-Star forward will not sign an extension with the Timberwolves this summer.

 Failing to convince Jimmy Butler to sign an extension will be a disaster for the Timberwolves since there is a strong chance that he will opt out of his contract to become an unrestricted free agent in the summer of 2019.
 In a message sent to Pioneer Press, Butler’s agent Bernie Lee addressed the rumors involving the superstar and his relationship with the Timberwolves.